1901 (novel): Plot

 In 1901, the United States is still basking in its victory in the Spanish–American War only three years earlier.
-However, the US Army is small, and its only large forces occupying the newly-won possessions of the Philippines and Cuba.
+However, the US Army is small, and its only large forces are occupying the newly won possessions of the Philippines and Cuba.

-German Kaiser Wilhelm II, tries to purchase the US acquisitions to compete with the British Empire.
+The German Kaiser, Wilhelm II, tries to purchase the US acquisitions to compete with the British Empire.
 After it is refused, Germany declares war on the US and begins to invade it.

 The Germans land troops on the southern shore of Long Island, New York.
 They soon take Brooklyn, and Manhattan quickly falls, which soon allows German forces to cross into Connecticut.

 US President William McKinley is overwhelmed, suffers a heart attack, and dies, which results in US Vice President Theodore Roosevelt becoming the new president.
 Roosevelt begins to retrieve the situation by recalling several generals and giving their command to former comrades from Cuba, including Generals Leonard Wood, John Pershing, and Frederick Funston.
 However, the first major battle against the Germans is lost, and the scattered US Atlantic Fleet is also unable to respond.

 The United Kingdom quietly furnishes the poorly-equipped Americans with modern firearms and ammunition.

 The Americans slowly recover from the initial shock.
 At sea, the USS Alabama encounters and sinks three German cruisers that are bombarding Jacksonville, Florida.
 Meanwhile, in Connecticut, an American brigade, led by Funston, ambushes a German patrol and inflicts heavy casualties.
 The victories lift American morale, but the war soon turns into a stalemate.

 The Germans create a defensive perimeter between the Hudson River and the Housatonic River and fortify Central New York State.
 General Nelson Miles attacks the German positions along the Housatonic, in the fashion of the American Civil War, but is defeated.